-Name of the protocol Legal Status in Israel Implementation in Israeli legislation Protocol for the Protection of the Mediterranean Sea against Pollution from Land- Based Sources and Activities - 1980 (amended in 1996, the amendments entered into force in 2008).
+Name of the protocol Status of assimilation in Israeli law Implementation in Israel Protocol for the Protection of the Mediterranean Sea from Pollution from Land-Based Sources and Activities - 1980 (amended in 1996, the amendments went into effect in 2008).
+Deals with the prevention of dumping of waste into the sea from any human source.
+Quantitative targets to reduce pollution and a defined timetable.
 Ratified the original protocol in 1991 and the amendments in 2009.
-Prevention of Sea Pollution from Land-Based Sources Law, 5748-1988 and its regulations.
-Protocol for the Prevention of Pollution in the Mediterranean Sea by Dumping from Ships and Aircraft - 1976 (amended in 1995; the amendments have not yet entered into force t).
+Law to Prevent Pollution of the Sea from Land-Based Sources, 5748-1988 and regulations based on it.
+Responsibility: Branch for the Ocean and Coastline in the Ministry of Environmental Protection.
+Protocol for the Prevention of Pollution in the Mediterranean Sea by Dumping from Ships and Aircraft - 1976 (amended in 1995; the amendments have not yet gone into effect).
 Ratified the original protocol in 1984.
 Amendments have yet to be ratified.
-Prevention of Sea Pollution (Dumping of Waste) Law, 5743-1983 and its regulations.
-Protocol Concerning Specially Protected Areas and Biological Diversity in the Mediterranean - 1995 (entered into force in 1999, replaced the original protocol from 1982).
+Law for the Prevention of Sea Pollution (Waste Disposal), 5743-1983 and regulations based on it.
+Responsibility: Branch for the Ocean and Coastline in the Ministry of Environmental Protection Protocol Concerning Specially Protected Areas and Biological Diversity in the Mediterranean - 1995 (in effect since 1999, replaced the original protocol from 1982).
+Deals with the protection of fish nurseries and species in danger of extinction.
 Ratified the original protocol in 1987.
-National Parks, Nature Reserves, National Sites and Memorial Sites Law, 5758-1998 and its regulations.
-Protocol Concerning Cooperation in Preventing Pollution from Ships and, in Cases of Emergency, Combating Pollution of the Mediterranean Sea - 2002 (entered into force in 2004).
+Law for National Parks, Nature Reserves, National Sites and Memorial Sites, 5758-1998 and regulations based on it.
+Responsibility: Nature and Parks Authority.
+Protocol Concerning Cooperation in Preventing Pollution from Ships and, in Cases of Emergency, Combating Pollution of the Mediterranean Sea - 2002 (in effect since 2004).
+Requires the countries to cooperate in the event of accidents that cause a spill of oil or dangerous materials.
 Ratified in 2014.
+Memorandum of proposed Law for Preparedness and Response to Incidents of Pollution of the Sea and the Coastal Environment, 5772-2012.
+Responsibility: Branch for the Ocean and Coastline in the Ministry of Environmental Protection

-Draftof the Preparedness and Response to Incidents of Oil Pollution of the Sea and the Coastal Environment Law, 5772- 2012.
-Protocol for the Protection of the Mediterranean Sea against Pollution Resulting from Exploration and Exploitation of the Continental Shelf and the Seabed and its Subsoil - 1994 (entered into force in2011).
-Signed Not yet ratified Protocol on Integrated Coastal Zone Management in the Mediterranean - 2008 (ICZM) (entered into force in 2011).
-Ratified in 2014 Protection of the Coastal Environment Law, 5764-2004.
-Protocol on the Prevention of Pollution of the Mediterranean Sea by Transboundary Movements of Hazardous Wastes and their Disposal - 1996 (entered into force in 2008).
+Name of the protocol Status of assimilation Implementation in Israel maine of the protocol in Israeli law implementation in israel Protocol for the Protection of the Mediterranean Sea from Pollution Resulting from Exploration and Exploitation of the Continental Shelf and the Seabed and its Subsoil - 1994 (in effect since 2011).
+Deals with the prevention of pollution from oil and gas exploration activities and various quarries in the sea.
+Signed Not yet ratified Protocol on Integrated Coastal Zone Management in the Mediterranean - 2008 (ICZM) (in effect since 2011).
+Deals with the integrative management of the coastal environment with emphasis on an overall view of the ecological system and sustainable development.
+Ratified in 2014 Law for the Protection of the Coastal Environment, 5764-2004.
+Responsibility: Ministry of Environmental Protection Protocol on the Prevention of Pollution of the Mediterranean Sea by Transboundary Movements of Hazardous Wastes and their Disposal - 1996 (in effect since 2008).
+Deals with pollution of the sea as a result of the export and import of hazardous waste (primarily waste that is transported from developed to undeveloped countries for purposes of disposal and burial).
 Not signed